Applying for a disability rating increase for service-connected conditions that have worsened.

 The Department of Veterans Affairs (VA) disability rating system is used to assess the impact of a Veteran’s disability on their daily life and to determine the amount of benefits they are entitled to receive.
 To increase a VA disability rating, Veterans need to provide proper documentation that accurately represents their worsening condition.
-REE Medical works with a network of doctors nationwide who believe that Veterans deserve the very best our country has to offer, including our respect, compassion, and help in any way we can offer it.
-We are passionate about helping Veterans receive the examinations and accurate documentation that they deserve.
+REE Medical works with a network of doctors nationwide who believe that Veterans deserve the very best our country has to offer, including our respect, compassion, and support in any way we can offer it.
+We are passionate about supporting Veterans to receive the examinations and accurate documentation that they deserve.

 A VA disability rating is a determination made by the Department of Veterans Affairs (VA) based on the severity of a Veteran’s disability, measuring the impact of a Veteran’s disability on their daily life.
 The VA disability rating system is based on a percentage scale, with 100% being the most severe total disability rating and 0% being the least severe.
 A VA disability rating can have a significant impact on a Veteran’s financial situation.
 Veterans who are rated at 100% disability are entitled to receive the maximum amount of benefits, including a tax-free monetary allowance and access to healthcare and other VA programs.

 It is important to note that VA disability ratings are not permanent and can change over time.
 If a Veteran’s condition worsens or they develop a new disability, they may be eligible for reconsideration.
 Putting together the proper documentation and keeping updated records is crucial to Veterans who seek an increase in their disability rating or in filing a disability rating appeal.
 To receive a VA disability rating increase, a Veteran must submit an application for a rating review and provide evidence of their worsening disability, such as medical records and treatment notes.
-Disability Benefits Questionnaires (DBQs) and detailed Nexus letters, which are evidence-based documents prepared by qualified and credible medical experts, are essential components of a Veteran’s claim.
+Disability Benefits Questionnaires (DBQs) which are evidence-based documents provided by qualified and credible medical experts, are essential components of a Veteran’s claim.
 The Department of Veterans Affairs ultimately makes the final decision on all claims submitted.

 Our team takes the time to assess and discuss your options with you before you pay anything.